 The Great Plains Center offers pilot funding to both community-based and academic organizations engaged in agricultural safety and health activities.
 Specifically, we welcome:

 - Proposals from community-based organizations with the ability to engage in outreach, education, and the transfer of research-based evidence to practical application for the purpose of preventing agricultural injury and illness.

 - Basic and applied research projects addressing agricultural safety and health priority issues, needs, or gaps.

-The maximum permitted budget is $15,000 per proposal.
-In late May applicants will be notified of merit review results and award decisions.
+The maximum permitted budget is $15,000 total costs per proposal.
 Funding is contingent on the continued funding of this program by our granting agency.
-Following completion of IRB review and approval, funds will be available as of October 1st.
-All pilot projects must be completed by September 29, 2014.

 We ask that you share the RFPs with potential applicants and colleagues inside and outside your organization.
 Collaborative and inter-disciplinary applications are encouraged.
 See the RFP for additional contact information.